cdepillabout/break-time/README.md

 you have an event on your Google Calendar, as well as a plugin to avoid a break when you are on a video chat in Google Meet.

+break-time currently only runs on Linux with X11.
+However, PRs are welcome adding support for other platforms and window systems.

 ## Installing

 break-time requires a few system libraries to be available.
 On Debian/Ubuntu systems, these can be installed with the following command: